dita-ot/docs/README.md

 We welcome contributions to the DITA-OT documentation.

-To request changes, you can either [create a new issue](https://github.com/dita-ot/docs/issues/new), or
+To request changes, you can either [create a new issue](https://github.com/dita-ot/docs/issues/new), or — _even better_

 1. [Fork the repository][1]
 2. [Create a new branch][2], and